-Use the Assign Calls (tsclm1513m000) session to assign the call.
+Use the Calls to be Assigned (tsclm1513m000) session to assign the call.
 Based on the priority of the call, assign the calls to a support engineer to solve or to a service engineer if the call is an emergency call.
 Transfer the call to the field service engineer if the problem must be addressed in the field.